-Minimally invasive spine stabilization may be a treatment option for some patients who are experiencing symptoms caused by a pars defect.
-A pars defect occurs when there is a hairline fracture in the pars interarticularis, or the bony segment of a vertebra that makes up the arch surrounding the spinal cord.
-This type of fracture is more common in athletes who participate in high-impact sports like football, karate and gymnastics.
-Initially, the body may try to heal the pars interarticularis by adding new bone cells to the fractured area, but the natural healing process is frequently imperfect, and a lasting pars defect can be the result.
+Minimally invasive stabilization at Laser Spine Institute may be a treatment option for patients who are experiencing symptoms related to a pars defect.
+A pars defect occurs when there is a small fracture in the pars interarticularis, or the segment of a vertebra that makes up the arch surrounding the spinal cord.
+This type of fracture is common in athletes who participate in high-impact sports like football, karate and gymnastics.
+Initially, the body may try to heal the pars interarticularis by adding new bone cells to the fractured area, but the natural healing process is frequently imperfect and a lasting pars defect can be the result.

-- A small incision
+- Small incision

 In the event that you have attempted several months of conservative treatments for symptoms related to a pars defect and are now considering surgery, be sure to research all of your options carefully.
-Meet with several spine specialists and ask each one which type of surgery he or she is recommending and why, what the risks and benefits of that particular procedure are and if there are any further non-surgical approaches that you might try.
+Meet with several spine specialists and ask each one which type of surgery he or she is recommending and why, what the risks and benefits of that particular procedure are and if there are any further nonsurgical approaches that you might try.

-If you would like to learn more about minimally invasive spine stabilization, the orthopedic experts at Laser Spine Institute are here to help.
-Contact us for a complimentary review of your MRI or CT scan and we will be happy to determine your candidacy for one of our outpatient procedures.
+If you would like to learn more about minimally invasive spine stabilization and other surgical options we offer, we are here to help.
+Reach out to our caring and dedicated team today for a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.